 About the Main Side Effects of Plaquenil® (hydroxychloroquine)

 The main side effects of hydroxychloroquine are described in the product information.
-At the recommended daily dose for approved indications, ranging from 200 to 400 mg (without exceeding 600 mg at treatment onset) daily in adults for chronic treatment of autoimmune indications, or up to 2000 mg maximum administered over three days in acute treatment of malaria, the most serious side effects of hydroxychloroquine are eye disorders following long-term use, including retinopathy, with changes in pigmentation and visual field defects and severe hypoglycemia including loss of consciousness (in patients treated with and without antidiabetic medications).
-Cardiotoxic effects are rare, but serious complications of hydroxychloroquine, which include acute cardiac conduction disorders (QT prolongation, ventricular arrhythmia) have also been observed.
-Neurological, hepatic, severe skin disorders, allergic reactions have also been described.
+At the recommended daily dose for approved indications, ranging from 200 to 400 mg (without exceeding 600 mg at treatment onset) daily in adults for chronic treatment of autoimmune indications, or up to 2000 mg maximum administered over 3 days in acute treatment of malaria, the most serious side effects of hydroxychloroquine are eye disorders following long term use, including retinopathy, with changes in pigmentation and visual field defects and severe hypoglycemia including loss of consciousness (in patients treated with and without antidiabetic medications).
+Cardiotoxic effects are rare but serious complications of hydroxychloroquine, which include acute cardiac conduction disorders (QT prolongation, ventricular arrhythmia) have also been observed.
+Neurological, psychiatric, hepatic, severe skin disorders, allergic reactions have also been described.

 Hydroxychloroquine should be used with caution in patients receiving drugs known to prolong the QT interval such as some anti-infectives, e.g. macrolides including azithromycin, due to an increased risk of ventricular arrhythmia that could lead to cardiac arrest.